About

 Start with an estimate.

 Know the actual number first.
-Then decide how to pay for it.
+Then decide how to pay for it — including a simple monthly payment if that helps.